wp-plugins/serial-posts/readme.txt

 **Key Features**
 ----------------

-* The Serial Posts list is displayed using the [serialposts] shortcode in the Write Post/Page Editor.
+* The Serial Posts list is displayed with the [serialposts] shortcode in the Post/Page Editor.
 * The position of the Serial Posts list on your page is determined by where you insert the shortcode in your post.
 * You can create as many different Serials as you wish.
 Limitation: Currently it is not possible to assign more than one Serial name to any one Post or Page.
 * User options for including the currently viewed post in the list, with or without a link.